-The demographic projections are taken from the official projections, see Statistics Norway (2014) and Tønnessen, Syse and Aase.
-(2014).
+The demographic projections are taken from the official projections, see Statistics Norway (2014) and Tønnessen, Syse and Aase (2014).
 Statistics Norway considers the medium alternatives with respect to assumptions on fertility, mortality and migration to be most realistic.
 These assumptions imply that the number of those aged 20-66 divided by the number of those 67 and older decrease from 4.8 in 2010 to 2.5 in 2060.
 The baby boom after World War II contributes to the strong decrease in this ratio in the nearest decades, whereas increased longevity drives the long run reduction.
 From 2013 till 2060 the life expectancy of new-borns increases by 6.9 years for men and 5.6 years for women.
 For the effects of the pension reform, the conditional remaining expected life expectancy at the age 62 is particularly relevant.
 From 2013 till 2060 the increases for men and women are, respectively, 5.7 and 4.3 years.
 The increase in the old-age dependency ratio is somewhat mitigated by immigration, which has been much higher after 2004 than in earlier years.

 Except from effects caused by the pension reform, we assume that both average future participation rates and working hours remain at their present levels in all population groups defined by gender, age and education.
 An increase in the average education levels contributes to a modest growth in participation and working hours over the simulation period.
 Except for the public old age pension system, the present welfare schemes, including wage indexation of most welfare transfers, are prolonged in all scenarios.
 Resources used in sectors producing public goods remain constant at present per capita levels.
 For tax financed production of individual services (child care, education, health services, and long-term care) we prolong the most recent observations of the gender and age specific ratios of users per capita, whereas the corresponding service standards (= resources per user) are raised by 1 percent per year.
-The development of the world prices of crude oil and natural gas, as well as the government petroleum revenues are in line with the assumptions in the "Perspectives report 2013" (Ministry of Finance, 2013).
+The development of the world prices and production of crude oil and natural gas, as well as the government petroleum revenues are in line with the assumptions in the "Perspectives report 2013" (Ministry of Finance, 2013).
+The decline in these revenues is assumed to be relatively strong over the next decades as the most profitable oil and gas resources are depleted.
+This implies a gradual slowdown of the 4 percent annual outtake from the Government Pension Fund.
 Table 1 summarizes other key macroeconomic assumptions.
+As noted above, government finances depend crucially on these assumptions, especially on those which determine the demographic dependency ratio, government petroleum revenues and the return to the savings in the Government Pension Fund, the standard of health services, long-term care and other tax financed services.
+However, although changes in these assumptions affect the fiscal motivation for pension reform, the partial fiscal effects of the reform is not basically altered by fiscal stance in the non-reform scenario.
+The key implications of the exogenous assumptions are explained below in a separate section on the non-reform scenario.